 History of the Office

-Texas A&M is a university known for its rich traditions and rich history.
-As the state’s first public institution for higher education, Texas A&M’s past successes, current directions, and future visions are all due to the leadership of its presidents.
+Texas A&M is a university known for its rich history and traditions.
+As the state’s first public institution for higher education, Texas A&M’s past successes and future visions reflect the leadership of its presidents.
 Past presidents of Texas A&M range from former governors and legislators to professors and researchers.
-Some have guided the university through the nation’s darkest hours, some have helped further Texas A&M as a national and international leader in teaching and research.
-A list of those who serve and and have served is provided below with information regarding their presidency.
+Some have guided the university through the nation’s darkest hours; some have helped further Texas A&M as a national and international leader in teaching and research.
+A list of those who have served is provided below with brief information regarding their presidencies.

 Mark A. Hussey, Ph.D.